Timor-Leste Defence Force: Light Air Component

-The Light Air Component of the F-FDTL was established in May 2018 when the Cessna 172P aircraft with registration number 4W-FAT was acquired by the Aero Dili for the F-FDTL.
+The Light Air Component of the F-FDTL was established in May 2018 when the Cessna 172P aircraft with registration number 4W-FAT was purchased from the United States by the Aero Dili for the F-FDTL.
 As of 2020, the F-FDTL's Light Air Component operated a single Cessna 172P aircraft.

 In 2019, the East Timorese Government was considering purchasing three Chinese variants of the Mil Mi-17 helicopter.
 A small number of F-FDTL personnel were trained to operate the type in the Philippines.

 The United States and East Timorese governments reached an agreement in June 2021, through which the United States will contribute funding to upgrade Baucau Airport to support F-FDTL and commercial operations and donate a Cessna 206 with registration number 4W-FAM to the F-FDTL.
 Rehabilitation work on the airport began in January 2022.
 The US military has stated that the purpose of this agreement is to support the creation of an Air Component to "help the Timorese government improve its maritime awareness, respond to natural disasters, and promote economic development".
 The Cessna 206 was handed over in June 2023.